liton10/restApi/README.md

 Api documentation is not done.

-I had to plan to do an event driven development for example, when a property is created, there will be an event fired and an event listener will send email to a property manager.
+I had plan to do an event driven development for example, when a property is created, there will be an event fired and an event listener will send email to a property manager.
 Did not do it due to time constrains.

 # Lumen PHP Framework